-When you apply for a retirement annuity or while you are receiving a retirement annuity, you may take a refund of your survivor benefit contributions if you have creditable service after July 24, 1959, and you do not have a dependent beneficiary (see "Types of beneficiaries" in Chapter 14).
+When you apply for a retirement annuity or while you are receiving a retirement annuity, you may take a refund of your survivor benefit contributions if you do not have a dependent beneficiary.
+(See "Types of beneficiaries" in Chapter 14)

-The refundable amount is 1 percent of total gross creditable earnings for each year of teaching service after July 24, 1959.
+The refundable amount is 1 percent of total gross creditable earnings for each year of teaching service.